 In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting ("ASU 2017-09"), which clarifies when changes to the terms or conditions of a share-based payment award must be accounted for as modifications.
 The new guidance will reduce diversity in practice and result in fewer changes to the terms of an award being accounted for as modifications.
 Under ASU 2017-09, an entity will not apply modification accounting to a share-based payment award if the award's fair value, vesting conditions and classification as an equity or liability instrument are the same immediately before and after the change.
 ASU 2017-09 will be applied prospectively to awards modified on or after the adoption date.
 The guidance is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
-Early adoption is permitted.
-The Company is evaluating the impact of the adoption of this guidance on its financial statements but does not expect it to have a material impact.
+The Company adopted ASU 2017-09 during the quarter ended March 31, 2018.
+The adoption did not have a material impact on the consolidated financial statements